Outreach & Marketing

 Malia spent eight years helping families in crisis and developing compassion for the everyday challenges of families striving to keep their seniors safe, while their seniors struggled to keep their dignity and independence.
 She carried this compassion to Evoke where the central issues are the same, though the ages are different.

-Before moving to Utah, Malia could usually be found in the ocean surfing, swimming, shell diving, and racing long distances in six-woman Hawaiian outrigger canoes.
-Some of the best memories and friendships of her life came while preparing for the annual 42-mile international canoe race from Moloka'i to O'ahu.
-But by far, her most challenging and rewarding "interest" has been single-parenting two amazing, almost-grown young women.
+Before moving to Utah, Malia could usually be found in the ocean surfing, swimming, shell diving, and racing long distances in Hawaiian outrigger canoes.
+More recently, she has become an avid hiker and has re-embraced her childhood passion for roller skating.
+But by far, her most challenging and rewarding "interest" has been single-momming two amazing daughters, who are now young adults.